TCR23-new/TDA-with-LLMs/README.md

-# TDA Agent - Topological Data Analysis for Spiking Data using ReAct agents
+# TDA Agent - Topological Data Analysis for Spiking Data

 An AI agent that performs topological data analysis (TDA) on neural spiking data using LangChain and AWS Bedrock.

 ## Overview

 This project combines topological data analysis with conversational AI to analyze neural spiking data.
 The agent can load spiking data from pickle files and compute topological features using persistent homology.
-This is just a proof of concept.

 ## Features